JiachuanDENG/Pytorch-CNN-Textual-RegressionModel-for-commodity-price-prediction/README.md

 Pre-trained W2V is used: http://nlp.stanford.edu/data/glove.6B.zip

 ### Files Description
+> DPLModel4textualRegression.pdf: detailed paper format description for our model
 > config.ini: you can change your data path and model parameters in this file

 > dataprocessing.py: script to process data into format that can be directly fed into model